DeFUCC/gun-vue/README.md

 [GitHub (@gun-vue/src)](https://github.com/DeFUCC/gun-vue/tree/master/src)

-A set of preconfigured **Vue 3 Router** routes—no separate package needed—so you can quickly wire up user profiles, social posts, chat, and more with minimal setup.
+A set of preconfigured **Vue 3 Router** routes so you can quickly wire up user profiles, social posts, chat, and more with minimal setup.

 ## How to Build the Toolkit